Times Spent Outdoors: Priceless!

 Voluntary Non-Lead Program

-Since 2005, the Arizona Game and Fish Department has offered a voluntary non-lead ammunition program for hunters in northern Arizona, the condors’ core range.
+Since 2005, the Arizona Game And Fish Department has offered a voluntary non-lead ammunition program for hunters in northern Arizona, the condors’ core range.
 And, the program has seen high participation rates thanks to hunters’ voluntary willingness to partner in wildlife conservation.
 The effort has resulted in up to 90 percent of hunters taking efforts to reduce the amount of lead available to condors.

 Condors have now expanded their range into southern Utah and efforts are underway by the Utah Division of Wildlife Resources to begin a similar program this year to benefit condors foraging in Zion National Park and the surrounding areas.